dominicprice/endplay/docs/source/building_and_installing.md

 ## From source

-The compiled components of the library are build using CMake. `cd` into the root directory and then build with
+The compiled components of the library are build using CMake.
+An in-source build can be done by `cd`ing into the root directory and then build with

 ```bash
 mkdir out && cd out # Create the build directory